 Apps for Apes has three goals: 1) to provide stimulating enrichment & immediate gratification for the apes using iPads, 2) to raise awareness among zoo visitors of the critical need to protect orangutans in the wild, and 3) to promote the conservation efforts of Orangutan Outreach.
 For Apps for Apes to be truly successful we need to achieve ALL the goals.
 It’s wonderful to provide something fun for a captive ape, but we want to take it further.
 We want the iPad enrichment sessions to become ‘teachable moments’.
 Whether via live caregiver talks or stories on the news, we have a golden opportunity to get people to think about orangutans—to see them as amazing, intelligent beings who are being brutally killed in the wild—and to help them!
 That’s our larger goal of Apps for Apes—for the apes in captivity to truly become ambassadors for their cousins in the wild.

-Puppe and her son Budi at the Toronto Zoo.
-Photos © Tom Pandi for Orangutan Outreach
+Puppe and her son Budi at the Toronto Zoo with their keeper Matthew Berridge.
+Photos © Tom Pandi for Orangutan Outreach.

 What can we do at home to help with conservation efforts?